Dr. Pedram Izadpanah has more than 17 years of academic and consulting experience in different areas of Transportation Engineering.

 Pedram has recently assisted Halton Region in Ontario to develop a plan for their traffic volume, speed, and class data collection.
 He was the project manager for the develop of the TAC travel time and speed measures guide.

-Pedram was the chair of the TAC Road Safety Committee (RSC) from 2019 to 2021.
+Pedram was the chair of the Transportation Association of Canada Road Safety Committee (RSC) from 2019 to 2021, and was awarded the TAC Leadership Award for 2022.
 He is currently serving as the Vice President of the Canadian Institute of Transportation (CITE).
 He has co-authored several publications in reputable journals or conference compendiums in the areas of traffic engineering and road safety.